brushplain/Public_test_SemAnkTic/README.md

 - Help find relavent anki cards to study

-# Does it is search?
+# How does it search?

 - it uses a embeds, reranking, and then deepseek-v3